Avoid Scams with Our Guide to Finding a Safe Online Casino

 Duration of the transfer This is the part before the casino releases any funds, and the reasons for a gap between your request to cash-out and the casino releasing the monies are normally two-fold.
 The first delay is typically internal processing from the casino side as they prepare to execute the transfer.
 At this point they check that bonus condition are met for example, The second delay will be providing your proof of identity, the casinos use this as proof of money laundering prevention to the legislator.
 We’d suggest up to 3 days is reasonable, and exceeding 6 and you should ask yourself if they are a professional outfit with efficient processing in play?
 The reason for creating delaying tactics would be in the hope you become tired of waiting and cancel the payment to continue playing.
 Although this isn’t necessarily fraud, it’s bad business practice and I personally want access to my money as soon as possible, without a untimely waiting period.

 - Established name on the market

-Casinos are very keen to keep a good standing in the industry and to have a positive reputation among players, since anything that jeopardises their reputation has a knock on effect, discouraging new members from signing up.
-These well value and safe online casinos are easy to spot, and won’t involve much if any research on your side.
+Casinos are very keen to keep a good standing in the industry and to have a positive reputation among players, since anything that jeopardises their reputation has a knock-on effect, discouraging new members from signing up.
+These good value and safe online casinos are easy to spot, and won’t involve much if any research on your side.
 Some of the biggest names in online gambling are also high street names and institutions of English gambling, William Hill and Ladbrokes for example.
-Big casinos have associations with first class sporting events, you’ll notice their branding at poker tournaments and on football shirts for example because of exclusive sponsorship deals.
+Big casinos have associations with first-class sporting events, you’ll notice their branding at poker tournaments and on football shirts for example because of exclusive sponsorship deals.
 If blatant nods to their upstanding in the industry aren’t at first obvious, the about us section on the casino site details when the casino was established, and information about their parent company.
-To make life a little bit easier, we’ve gone to the trouble of including this information in every casino review page on this site to save you the task.
+To make life a little bit easier, we’ve gone to the trouble of including this information on every casino review page on this site to save you the task.

 Are Games Tested for Fairness?